 Roussillon’s primary attraction is its location perched on the side of a hill in the Luberon Valley.
 However, the red-hued cliffs standing guard at the edge of this town create a jaw-dropping vista you won’t forget.
 The first time we visited Roussillon was during a bike trip, I’m sure I had my head down while climbing the hill.
 It was only at the top when I caught the rest of the group, and my breath, that I was able to take in the stunning view.
 Natural bands of red, orange and yellow ochre bleed down the cliff edge framing the Luberon views.

 This is how artist Sabine Pinon-Amoore describes what nature has given us.
 Ochre, to say the least, has been around for us a very very long time.
 It might well be one of, if not the first thing, humans ever exchanged, offered or possibly traded!
 The colour trails can be followed in many different cultures and on all continents.
-In the Blombos caves of Africa, evidence of Homo sapiens grinding ochre in shells with an unknown, as by now vanished, binder into a paste goes back some 100, 000 years.
-That’s nearly as long as Sapiens has existed!
+In the Blombos caves of Africa, evidence of Homo sapiens grinding ochre in shells with an unknown, as by now vanished, binder into a paste goes back some 100,000 years.
+That’s nearly as long as Sapiens have existed!
 Read more about orange traces of the ochre from Roussillon in a hotel’s bathroom.

 Why Visit Roussillon